diab-ma/pseudocoder-host/README.md

   </a>
 </p>

-supervise AI coding sessions from your phone. watch terminal output, review code changes, and accept or reject diffs anytime, anywhere.
+supervise terminal coding sessions from your phone. watch terminal output, review code changes, and accept or reject diffs anytime, anywhere.

 > **WARNING:**
 >